Cancer Research UK logo.

 Having too many red blood cells in the blood is not always due to changes in the bone marrow.
 Lung disease and kidney disease can also lead to an increase in red blood cells.
 This is called secondary polycythaemia.
 Secondary polycythaemia can also develop if you smoke.

-The treatment for secondary polycythaemia is different to PV.
-You will have treatment for the underlying condition that caused the increase in blood cells.
-And your healthcare team might discuss how lifestyle changes could help.
+The treatment for secondary polycythaemia is different from PV.
+You will have treatment for the condition that caused the increase in blood cells.
+Your healthcare team will usually discuss how lifestyle changes could help.

 Risks and causes

-We know from research that more than 95 out of 100 people (more than 95%) who have polycythaemia vera have a change in the JAK2 gene Open a glossary item.
+We know from research that more than 95 out of 100 people (more than 95%) who have polycythaemia vera have a change in the JAK2 gene.
+A fault in the JAK2 gene occurs in myeloproliferative neoplasms (MPNs).

 The JAK2 gene makes a protein that controls how many blood cells the stem cells make.
-A fault with your JAK2 gene, means the stem cells can start producing red blood cells when they're not meant to.
+The fault with your JAK2 gene means the stem cells can start producing red blood cells when they're not meant to.
 This results in too many red cells being produced.

 Family history